bygirish/Portfolio/README.md

 <img src = "./demo.gif" />

-##### This project contains a simple react-native form that lets user input values and generate its completed form on the summary page.
+*-This project contains a simple react-native form that lets user input values and generate its completed form on the summary page.-*

+#### Features involved:
+* Getting input from user using TextInput
+* Native DatePicker is used for getting Date
+* ImagePicker module integrated for capturing pics and retrieving pics from gallery.
+* Cropping, resizing and rotation of pics is possible

 ## Getting Started